Speak No Evil (2022 film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 17 critics, indicating "generally favorable" reviews.
 Sundance Film Festival touted the film as a "brilliantly provocative and simmering satirical work of horror [that] incriminates both sides".

-Reviewing the film for IndieWire, Susannah Gruder praised the acting performances (specially Morten Burian's) and gave it a grade of "A" on an "A+" to "F" scale, and called it "the most cunningly depraved horror film in years" and "a piercing commentary on the ways we accommodate others to the point of self-subjugation".
+Reviewing the film for IndieWire, Susannah Gruder praised the acting performances (especially Morten Burian's) and gave it a grade of "A" on an "A+" to "F" scale, and called it "the most cunningly depraved horror film in years" and "a piercing commentary on the ways we accommodate others to the point of self-subjugation".
 Praising Tafdrup's direction, The New York Times critic Jeannette Catsoulis called it "an icy satire of middle-class mores [that glides] inexorably from squirmy to sinister to full-on shocking [and] is utterly fearless in its mission to unsettle".

 Most reviewers interpreted the main message of the film as the danger of doing nothing in the face of evil, in the name of 'not causing offence'.
 One reviewer in particular noted that sometimes, "peace is another term for surrender", and if good decent people wish to live in a good and decent world, then sometimes they will have to fight for it.